Luzifer/dockermanager/README.md

     - `local`: IP/port combination in the form `<ip>:<port>`
   - `environment`: Array of enviroment variables in form `<key>=<value>`
   - `update_times`: Array of allowed time frames for updates of this container in format `HH:MM-HH:MM` (Optional, if not specified container is allowed to get updated all the time.)
+  - `start_times`: Cron-style time specification when to start this container.
+Pay attention to choose a container quitting before your specified interval for this.
+Containers having this specification will not get started by default and are not restarted after they quit.
+Use this for starting cron-like tasks.

 Example configuration for a jenkins container: